 Tip: Two Indira square ottomans are a great way to mix in pattern and add function.
 Move them around as needed or keep them at the end of the bed for a unique statement.

 Bedroom: low mix

 We love the tone on tone that comes through in different patterns in this bedroom.
-The blue-grey hues from the Avery bed, Horizon throw, Traffic pillow and Velvet pillow, Kavya bench and Gate rug give this room continuity, but a difference in patterns and textures keep it from feeling matchy-matchy.
+The blue-grey hues from the Avery bed, Traffic pillow and Velvet pillow, Kavya bench and Gate rug give this room continuity, but a difference in patterns and textures keep it from feeling matchy-matchy.
 Matching Hudson dressers in walnut warm up the room, and Soho mirrors on either side make everything feel balanced.